Marijuana should be taxed like alcohol because Illinois needs all the money it can get.

 - Marijuana Bills Introduced in Illinois

 Senator Heather Steans introduced SB 7 in the Illinois General Assembly (legislature) to legalize marijuana for the general public over 21.
-Related bills include SB 2023, which allows marijuana businesses to use the banking system, and HB 902, which allows residents to grow up to 24 plants at home.
+This bill was re-introduced as an amendment to HB 1438, which passed in the Senate on May 29, 2019, and passed the House on May 31, 2019.
+In addition, SB 2023, which allows marijuana businesses to use the banking system, passed both the House and Senate on June 2, 2019.
 For more information, see our News page.
 If you are an Illinois resident, please let your legislators know that you support marijuana legalization.
 If you need help finding your state legislators, please see our Find Your State Legislators page.

 - Public Support is Greater than Ever